AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 #### Adding descriptions to reports

-When creating reports that are shared with other members of your team, [!DNL Adobe] recommends adding descriptions which allow other users to better understand your analysis.
+When creating reports that are shared with other members of your team, Adobe recommends adding descriptions which allow other users to better understand your analysis.

 1. Click **[!UICONTROL i]** at the top of any report.
 1. Enter a description into the word box.